 Unless it’s Halloween, spider webs and cobwebs are not acceptable as “home decorations.”
-You don’t want them lingering around your house because the sticky mess not only traps insects for spiders to eat, but it traps dust as well.
+You don’t want them lingering around your house because the sticky mess not only traps insects for spiders to eat but also traps dust.
 And do you want to share your space with the creepy crawlers that go with the webs?
 They are fast to multiply, and before you know it, your house may already be infested.
 The more spiders you have, the more spider webs and cobwebs you have to clear out.

 The good news is that there are ways to effectively get rid of spider webs and prevent them from coming back.
-Read on and find out tips on how to get rid of spider webs.
+Read on and learn tips on getting rid of spider webs.

 Why Do You Need to Clear Out the Spider Webs

-Although most common house spiders are usually harmless, you cannot choose the spiders that will invade your space.
-And you don’t want to know whether they are venomous or not either.
+Although most common house spiders are usually harmless, you cannot choose the spiders that will invade your space (some may be venomous).

 Yes, they somehow help you keep mosquitos and other bugs away by trapping and feasting on them after.
-By doing so, they may somehow help lessen insect bites in your home.
-But the unsightly remnants of spider webs and cobwebs plus the dust they have collected outweighs the help that they can possibly give you.
+Doing so, they help lessen insect bites in your home, but the unsightly remnants of spider webs and cobwebs, plus the dust they have collected, outweigh the help they can give you.

 Spider Webs Versus Cobwebs

-Just to clear things up, spider webs are webs that are still in use, or webs that still house spiders.
-Cobwebs, on the other hand, are abandoned webs, with dust as their new residents.
+To clear things up, spider webs are webs still in use or house spiders.
+On the other hand, Cobwebs are abandoned webs with dust as their new residents.

 Ways You Can Get Rid of Spiders

 You have to address the root cause of the problem because clearing out spider webs without getting rid of the spiders is a losing battle.
-The spiders will just create a new web to replace the ones you have cleared out.
-Here are ways on how to shoo spiders away and prevent them from coming back.
+The spiders will create a new web to replace the ones you have cleared out.
+Here are ways to shoo spiders away and prevent them from returning.

 The Humane Way

-When you see a spider and you are brave enough to do this, get a clear glass or jar and trap it there.
-Slide a paper under your jar’s mouth and secure it so that the spider won’t be able to get out.
-Walk outside away from your house with the spider, setting it free far away from your home.
+When you see a spider and are brave enough to do this, get a clear glass or jar and trap it there.
+Slide a piece of paper under your jar’s mouth and secure it so the spider won’t be able to get out.
+Walk outside, away from your house, with the spider, setting it free far away from your home.

 Keep Your House Clutter-Free

-Spiders love dusty places so if you don’t keep your home clean and clutter-free, it is like sending an open invitation not just to spiders but to other unwanted insects to enter your home.
-If you cut down on the clutter it will help cut down on those pesky spiders and insects.
+Spiders love dusty places, so if you don’t keep your home clean and clutter-free, it is like sending an open invitation to spiders and other unwanted insects to enter your home.
+If you cut down on the clutter, you also lose those pesky spiders and insects.
 Avoid stacking things and keep them in covered boxes or containers instead.
 It will be easier for you to clean your house that way.

 Clear Them When You See Them

-Don’t wait, clear spider webs and cobwebs at first sight of them.
-Use a duster, broom, mop or vacuum to clear them out.
+Don’t wait—clear spider webs and cobwebs at first sight.
+Use a duster, broom, mop, or vacuum to clear them out.
 Spiders are not made to attack people; they will only do so when they feel threatened.
-Accidentally poking on their webs while they are sitting on it might cause them to attack and bite you.
+Accidentally poking on their webs while sitting on them might cause them to attack and bite you.
 If you continue clearing out their spider webs, they will eventually tire and find a new home where they will not be disturbed.

 Have a Regular Cleaning Schedule

 A regular cleaning schedule will help keep your clutter to a minimum and prevent spiders from invading your home.
-Include cleaning around window sills, floorboards and dusting or vacuuming spaces under your furniture in your to-do list.
+Include cleaning around window sills and floorboards and dusting or vacuuming spaces under your furniture in your to-do list.

 Seal Window and Door Cracks